Saree Kuchu Designs

 Stone kuchu design

-In bridal sarees and precious silk sarees, you can often see a series of stone-studded Kuchu pattern on the edges stitched together with the help of silk threads.
+and precious silk sarees, you can often see a series of stone-studded Kuchu pattern on the edges stitched together with the help of silk threads.
 It is a time-consuming process and increases the cost of the apparel.

 Matching kuchus are a brilliant way to enhance the value of a saree.
 Taking a hint from the embroidery or motifs on the overall body of the saree, it extends the theme to the edges of the drape and enhances the traditional appeal.